Smallbore F-Class

 USPSA scoring is based on the competitors' ability to engage paper and steel targets on their time, accuracy and the caliber of ammunition used.
 New and seasoned competitors are always welcome to participate at ASC USPSA.
 One thing that sets USPSA apart from other shooting sports is the classification system.
 You can see where you rank among the best shooters in the world and track your own improvement as you progress through the sport.
 If you are interested in watching a match before you compete you are welcome to come and watch.

 Becoming a USPSA member does not include local range and club fees.
 You will be allowed to compete at ASC USPSA even if you don’t belong to ASC or USPSA.
-However, to track your classification in this sport, start your membership at USPSA.org.
-After receiving your USPSA membership number, you can sign up for ASC USPSA matches through PRACTISCORE.com
+However, to track your classification in this sport, you must start a membership at http://www.uspsa.org.
+After receiving your USPSA membership number, you can sign up for ASC USPSA matches through http://www.practiscore.com

 When are the matches?

-The ASC USPSA match is on the third Sunday of each month from April through November unless otherwise specified.
-Setup starts at 7 am on match day and is followed by check in.
-USPSA is generally run as a volunteer sport which means all competitors are required to show up to help with setup and stay after the match to tear down.
-Match starts around 9am or when all stages are built and ready.
+The ASC USPSA match is on the third Sunday of each month from March through November unless otherwise specified.
+Setup and check-in start at 8 am on match day.
+USPSA is generally run as a volunteer sport, which means all competitors are required to show up to help with setup and stay after the match to tear down.
+Match starts around 9 am, or when all stages are built and ready.

 Equipment and Ammo